 Each video is narrated by fire fighters that use these trucks and offers a personal tour of the truck and equipment used on it.
 This is the next best thing to being there sitting in the seat and touching the truck.
 Important fire safety messages are incorporated in these informative videos and cards.
 The first card for Aerial 151 is available below in a format to print at home with a link to the video.
 More cards coming soon!

 All businesses and building owners are responsible to comply with the National (NFC).
 Fire Prevention helps ensure businesses meet these requirements by conducting regular fire inspections.
 The Town of Cochrane’s Quality Management Plan dictates how often fire inspections are required for each type of business.
 New businesses must contact the fire services office for an initial fire inspection prior to opening for business.
 Private residences may be inspected by request, or if a fire hazard has been reported.

 All dollar loss fires or fires resulting in injuries or fatalities must be reported and investigated for cause, origin and circumstances.
 Once the fire investigation is completed, the information is submitted to the provincial fire commissioner’s office.
-The fire commissioner’s office then uses this information to identify potential hazardous products or make recommendations to the Alberta Building and Fire Codes for life and fire safety.
+The fire commissioner’s office then uses this information to identify potential hazardous products or make recommendations to the National Building and Fire Codes for life and fire safety.

 Fire prevention also works closely with other Town departments to ensure new subdivisions and buildings are designed and built to the most recent code requirements, regulations and guidelines.
 Fire prevention is often involved in issuing special permits or certificates.

-Fire prevention is a proactive resource for businesses, schools and anyone else in Cochrane who requires information or recommendations regarding fire safety plans, fire drills, placement of smoke detectors and selection of fire extinguishers.
+Fire prevention is a proactive resource for businesses, schools and anyone else in Cochrane who requires information or recommendations regarding fire safety plans, fire drills, replacement of smoke detectors and selection of fire extinguishers.